falvhb/nwch_relaunch_testrepo/README.md

 - [babel-sublime](https://github.com/babel/babel-sublime)

-## Deployment
+## Living Styleguide Deployment

+The styleguide is hosted on [Heroku](http://az-nwch.herokuapp.com/styleguide).

+Before you can deploy please check that you have a working Heroku setup on your machine:
+- Create a Heroku account if necessary
+- Install the [Heroku toolbelt](https://toolbelt.heroku.com/) and follow the instructions

-Check you have access to the Heroku app (ask Moritz) then add a Heroku remote to your repository.
+Check that you have access to the Heroku app (ask Phillip or Dennis) then add a Heroku remote to your repository.

 ```sh
 $ git remote add heroku git@heroku.com:az-nwch.git